The Russia Investigations: 6 Key Insights From The Cyberspy Indictment

 Wealthy Russians might have simply flown cash into the United States, according to some suggestions.
 Or, as Mueller's office has now documented, the Russians might have used cryptocurrencies.

-The GRU officers in Friday's indictment used bitcoin, the famous, high-value, decentralized electronic currency, to pay for the computer network infrastructure they used in their cyberattack.
+The GRU officers in Friday's indictment used bitcoin, the famous high-value, decentralized electronic currency, to pay for the computer network infrastructure they used in their cyberattack.
 The GRU laundered more than $95,000 "through a web of transactions," including with bitcoin, to pay for virtual private networks, servers and suchlike.

-The confirmation that clandestine money flows were a part of the Russian attack on the election raises more questions about whether the GRU or other Russian spy agencies might have contributed money to American political campaigns or organizations, perhaps indirectly via "straw donors."
+The confirmation that clandestine money flows were a part of the Russian attack on the election raises more questions about whether the GRU or other Russian spy agencies might have contributed money to American political campaigns or organizations, perhaps via "straw donors."

 The Americans